What is a Teen Science Café?

 We are also a community of practice that provides the highest quality resources, guidance, and support to individuals and organizations that wish to implement a teen science café.
 All of our members are committed to help one another continually improve the Teen Science Café experiences and their impacts.

-How do I become a member of the Teen Science Café Network?
+How to become a member of the Teen Science Café Network?

 We encourage any organization that wishes to form a Teen Science Café to request membership in the network.
 Feel free to contact us to chat in person about the café program model, what you would need to do get things started, and what Network membership entails.